+Cannabis Therapy believes in the benefits of coconut oil extraction for cannabis oil.
 Cannabis-infused coconut oil is a natural therapy that not only tastes good but is also good for your body.
 Coconut oil allows the cannabis to reach the right spots immediately, without losing any quality.
-As the health industry grows and people become aware about the value of eating coconut oil as part of a balanced diet, so too is medical cannabis becoming more accepted and part of daily medication plans.
+The health industry is growing.
+People are becoming increasingly aware about the value of eating coconut oil as part of a balanced diet.
+In addition, medical cannabis is becoming more acceptable as part of daily medication plans.

 Coconut oil extraction for cannabis oil is not the only method used.
-But using coconut oil to extract cannabis oil from the raw plant is a healthy way of getting your natural therapy.
-The bioavailability is rapid because the cannabis is absorbed by the body’s circulatory system easier when it is carried by the saturated fat, coconut oil.
-When cannabis is extracted using butane or carbon dioxide (CO2), there are hazards involved – dangers and toxins.
+But using coconut oil to extract cannabis oil from the raw plant is the healthiest way to access natural therapy.
+The bioavailability is rapid – the body’s circulatory system absorbs the cannabis easier when it is carried by the saturated fat, coconut oil.
+When cannabis is extracted using butane or carbon dioxide (CO2), dangers and toxins become hazardous.

 You see, cannabinoids are soluble in fats, breaking down easier than when in water.
-Taking your cannabis oil with coconut oil means you get all the benefits of both oils, and more.
-The coconut oil also extracts all the cannabinoids and terpenes from the cannabis, resulting in a strong and quality product.
-The saturated fat happens to be a good cholesterol which boosts heart health – in moderation of course!
+Take cannabis oil with coconut oil and get all the benefits of both oils, and more.
+The coconut oil also extracts all the cannabinoids and terpenes from the cannabis.
+This results in a strong and quality product.
+The saturated fat happens to be a good cholesterol, which boosts heart health – in moderation of course!

 What Makes Coconut Oil Healthy?

-It is important to understand the innate health benefits of coconut oil before realising how good this natural saturated fat is as a cannabis oil extraction method and carrier.
-The oil contains lauric acid, caprylic acid and Vitamin E which together fight toxins, bacteria and fungi, balance cholesterol levels and provide sufficient antioxidants to fight any dis-ease.
+It is important to understand the innate health benefits of coconut oil.
+Then acknowledge how good this natural saturated fat is as a cannabis oil extraction method and carrier.
+The oil contains lauric acid, caprylic acid and Vitamin E. These ingredients together fight toxins, fight bacteria and fungi, balance cholesterol levels and provide sufficient antioxidants to fight any dis-ease.

-Coconut oil comprises plenty of useful medium chain fatty acids which the body breaks down far easier than other fats or oils.
+Coconut oil comprises plenty of useful medium chain fatty acids.
+The body breaks these down far easier than other fats or oils.
 These medium chain fatty acids go straight to the liver where they are metabolised as energy and used right away.